NuGet/Home/designs/NuGet-ClientCertificates.md

 - `-Path` `string` - Path to certificate file added to a file client certificate source.

-- `-PEM` `string` - Base64 encoded DER certificate in PEM format added to a PEM client certificate source.
+- `-TargetSource` `string` - Required semicolon separated option to specify NuGet sources on which client certificate will be applied.

 - `-Password` `string` - Password for the certificate, if needed.
 This option can be used to specify the password for the certificate.
-Available only for from PEM and from file source types.
+Available only for from file source types.

 - `-StorePasswordInClearText` `string` - Enables storing password for the certificate by disabling password encryption.
 Default value: false